-4.2.4.3 Delivery state
+4.2.4.4 Delivery state

 In the as-delivered state, the actuator is passive, i.e. no telegrams are transmitted to the bus.
 The outputs can, however, be activated by manual operation on the device, if the bus or mains voltage and the valve voltage supply are on.
 In the manual control mode, no feedback telegrams are sent to the bus.
-Other functions of the actuator are deactivated.
+Other functions of the actuator, such as the room temperature controllers, are deactivated.

 The device can be programmed and put into operation via the ETS.
 The physical address is preset to 15.15.255